 This on-line training is designed to provide a basic understanding of the purpose of the FA as well as the opportunity to learn the skills needed to complete a FA.

-MA Documentation was created in 2010 to assist staff in understanding the importance of documentation.
-This material combines the materials from the classroom trainings that we funded from 2007-2009 as well as additional information that will be of benefit to your organization.
-A pre-requisite online class (MH601) is required for the complete MA Documentation class.
+MA Documentation was created to assist staff in understanding the importance of documentation.
+This material combines the materials from the former classroom trainings as well as additional information that will be of benefit to your organization.

 The Mental Health Information System (MHIS) Package has finally arrived!
 This online resource, which does not provide any CEU capability, has been created to assist mental health providers in understanding how to report on their required client-level data.
 This package contains a PowerPoint of the policy, as well as an informational video on how to upload and report.